Aurelian Honor Society: History

 At the beginning of the 20th century, Yale University had two separate undergraduate colleges, each with separate facilities, administrations, and student bodies.
 One of these, the Sheffield Scientific School, suffered from student divisiveness due to an active Greek system that separated fraternities from each other, and those who were not in fraternities from those who were.
 In the spring of 1910, Lindell T. Bates and Loomis Havemeyer, recognizing the fragmentation of the student body and lack of unified leadership, founded the Aurelian Honor Society for seniors "who would not labor under unnecessary handicaps which separated the existing clubs from the student body".
-Membership in this Society would be offered to outstanding "Sheff" students of good scholarship and extracurricular achievement.
-In addition, the Society was to elect three honorary members annually.
-The purpose of this non-secret organization was to formulate mature undergraduate opinion on those matters affecting the vital interests of the Sheffield Scientific School, both internally and in its relations with the rest of the University.
+Membership in this society was offered to outstanding "Sheff" students of good scholarship and extracurricular achievement.
+In addition, the society was to elect three honorary members annually.

-Name and emblem
+The purpose of this non-secret organization was to formulate mature undergraduate opinions on those matters affecting the vital interests of the Sheffield Scientific School, both internally and in its relations with the rest of the university.
+The first official meeting was held on June 6, 1910.
+The minutes from this meeting and subsequent meetings are collected in books in The Rooms, the society's headquarters.
+At each meeting, a paper was read by a member on issues of undergraduate life.
+These papers have been collected and preserved by the society's historian and can now be found locked in a large safe that safeguards other treasures of the organization.